matejak/imreg_dft/doc/cli.rst

    i.
 Call the ``zoom`` function with the provided scale.
       The center of the zoom is the center of the image.

    #.
-Then, rotate the image using the ``rotate`` function, specifyinh the angle you got on the output.
+Then, rotate the image using the ``rotate`` function, specifying the given angle.
       The center of the rotation is again the center of the image.

    #.
 Finally, translate the image using the ``shift`` function.